Skip to main content

 About Kerinci Seblat

-Kerinci Seblat National Park protects 1,368,000 hectares of mountainous rainforest across four provinces in Sumatra, Indonesia, making it the largest national park on the island and one of Southeast Asia's most significant protected areas.
-The park encompasses the Bukit Barisan mountain range, including Mount Kerinci (3,805 meters), the highest volcano in Sumatra and highest peak in Indonesia outside Papua.
-Dense tropical rainforest covers dramatic topography ranging from lowland forest through montane cloud forest to subalpine vegetation near volcanic peaks.
-The park harbors exceptional biodiversity including Sumatran tigers, Sumatran elephants, Sumatran rhinoceros, clouded leopards, and over 370 bird species.
-Lake Gunung Tujuh, at 1,996 meters elevation, is Southeast Asia's highest volcanic lake, surrounded by pristine montane forest.
-Indigenous communities including the Kerinci people maintain traditional agricultural practices in valleys within and surrounding the park.
+Kerinci Seblat National Park protects 1,375,000 hectares of mountainous rainforest across four provinces in Sumatra, Indonesia, making it the largest national park on the island and one of Southeast Asia's most significant protected areas.
+[1] The park encompasses the Bukit Barisan mountain range, including Mount Kerinci at 3,805 meters, the highest volcano and highest peak in Sumatra.
+[1] Dense tropical rainforest covers dramatic topography ranging from lowland forest through montane cloud forest to subalpine vegetation near volcanic peaks.
+The park harbors exceptional biodiversity including Sumatran tigers, Sumatran elephants, clouded leopards, and over 370 bird species.
+Lake Gunung Tujuh, at approximately 2,005 meters elevation, is the highest caldera lake in Southeast Asia, surrounded by pristine montane forest.
+[2] Indigenous communities including the Kerinci people maintain traditional agricultural practices in valleys within and surrounding the park.

 Wildlife Ecosystems

 The park is renowned for its rich wildlife diversity, serving as a crucial habitat for numerous endangered species.
-It's home to an estimated 200 Sumatran tigers, making it the largest tiger population in Sumatra.
-Other notable species include Sumatran rhinoceros, Asian elephants, clouded leopards, and sun bears.
-The park hosts over 370 bird species, including 17 endemic species, and is a key habitat for the Sumatran ground-cuckoo and Salvadori's pheasant.
-Numerous primate species also inhabit the park, including siamang gibbons and Sumatran orangutans.
+It is home to an estimated 165-190 Sumatran tigers, the highest tiger population in Sumatra.
+[1] Other notable species include Sumatran elephants, clouded leopards, and sun bears.
+The Sumatran rhinoceros is now considered locally extinct in the park due to historical poaching pressure.
+[1] The park hosts over 370 bird species, including 17 endemic species such as the Sumatran ground-cuckoo and Salvadori's pheasant.
+Numerous primate species also inhabit the park, including siamang gibbons.

 Flora Ecosystems

 Kerinci Seblat hosts an incredibly diverse range of plant species, with over 4,000 documented plant species including 300 orchid varieties.
-The vegetation varies with altitude, from lowland rainforest to alpine meadows above 3,000 meters.
-Notable species include the Rafflesia arnoldii (the world's largest flower), various pitcher plants (Nepenthes), and numerous rare medicinal plants.
+[1] The vegetation varies with altitude, from lowland rainforest to subalpine vegetation above 3,000 meters.
+Notable species include Rafflesia arnoldii, the world's largest flower by bloom diameter, and various pitcher plants (Nepenthes) and rare medicinal plants.
 The park contains some of Sumatra's last remaining pristine rainforest areas, with massive dipterocarp trees dominating the lowland forests and rhododendrons flourishing at higher elevations.

 Geology